On $d$-stable locally checkable problems parameterized by mim-width: Introduction

+\highlightChange{T}he additional translation step comes at the expense of a worse runtime.
+For a $d$-stable coloring problem on $q$ colors without connectivity or acyclicity constraints and an $n$-vertex graph $G$ whose mim-width is $w$, the algorithm in \Cref{sec:Algorithm} has a runtime of $n^{O(dwq)}$. \highlightChange{Using the proof in \Cref{sec:LCPtoDN} and \cite[Theorem 1.2]{DN-logic} gives an algorithm of complexity $n^{O(w q^2 d^2 (d+1)^{2q})}$.} Clearly, the first algorithm has a better exponent.
+In some cases, it is possible to find shorter DN-expressions for a locally checkable problem than the one\highlightChange{s} we obtain from \Cref{sec:LCPtoDN}.
+For example, in \cite[Section 6.3]{DN-logic}, \highlightChange{there is} a DN-formula expressing the conflict-free $q$-coloring problem which has length $O(q^2)$.
+This is shorter than $O(q^2 2^{2q+1})$, the length we obtain from \Cref{sec:LCPtoDN}, but this still yields an algorithm of runtime $n^{O(dwq^2)}$ and thus a slower one than \Cref{sec:Algorithm}.

+Finally, it is certainly of interest to determine if the restrictions we put on the check and weight function as well as on the number of colors could be eased.
+In \Cref{sec:Limits} we show that this is not possible in general.
+In particular, we show that there are locally checkable problems with non $d$-stable color-counting check functions which are NP-hard even on interval graphs.
+Thus, we cannot expect to remove the condition of $d$-stability.
+We also give locally checkable problems with $d$-stable check function for which the associated optimization problem is NP-hard for certain non $d$-stable \highlightChange{color-counting} weight functions.

 Our paper is structured as follows.
 We begin by explaining basic notions and definitions in \Cref{sec:Preliminaries}.
 The definition and notation of $d$-stable locally checkable problems is given in \Cref{sec:d-stableLCP}.
-In \Cref{sec:Proof}, we give the proof of our main result. \Cref{sec:Limits} is dedicated to show that the restrictions we give on the check functions are in some sense tight.
-Then we show in \Cref{sec:DN} how to express locally checkable problems as terms in DN-logic.
-Finally, \Cref{sec:Applications} provides examples of problems which are associated to a $d$-stable check function and which have not been solved before.
-In particular, they are not LCVP problems.
+In \Cref{sec:LCPvsDN} we analyze the relation between DN logic and $d$-stable locally checkable problems.
+We then give a proof for our main result, \Cref{thm:mainThm}, in \Cref{sec:Algorithm}. \Cref{sec:Limits} is dedicated to showing that the restrictions we give on the number of colors and on the check and weight functions are in some sense tight.
+Finally, \Cref{sec:Applications} provides examples of problems which are associated to a $d$-stable check function and which have not been solved before on graphs of bounded mim-width.